oSoWoSo/disroot-howto/pages/04.Matrix/01.usage-basics/docs.en.md

 # Room Directory
-The coolest thing about matrix is the fact that its totally federated.
-It means you can join any channel on any server.
-In Room directory you can search for and discover rooms on friendly servers we have listed (list will keep growing) as well as search for rooms on servers (if you know the servers URL).
+The coolest thing about Matrix is the fact that it’s totally federated.
+It means you can join any channel on any server that’s part of the federation.
+In the Room Directory, you can search for and discover rooms on friendly servers we have listed (the list will keep growing) as well as search for rooms on servers (if you know the server’s URL).
 All public rooms of given server are listed in the main window.

 ![](en/riot_interface8.png)

-Right dropdown menu lets you filter public rooms in of specific server, or simply add url of server that isn't yet listed.
+The right dropdown menu lets you filter public rooms in of specific server, or simply add url of server that isn't yet listed.

 ![](en/riot_interface9.png)

-The left input field is used to either type in the full room address (if you know it) or search for rooms using keyword.
+The left input field is used to either type in the full room address (if you know it) or search for rooms using keywords.

 ![](en/riot_interface10.png)

 ----------

-# Joining Channel
+# Joining a Channel
 You can join a room in many ways.
 The most straight forward way to join public rooms is to search for them in room directory.
 You can either choose a room from the list given by the predefined servers or search for the room on the server you know the address of.